 So, while you’re at work or on a break, you can view your husky in real-time while he’s at home to see how he’s doing.

-You would be surprised just how valuable you find this to be.
-Just think, at any moment of the day, within a few seconds you have eyes on your husky.
+You would be surprised just how valuable this proves to be.
+Just think, at any moment of the day, within a few seconds, you have eyes on your husky.
 I use them now and have been for years.

 This allows you to instantly see whether he’s howling, destroying things, playing with his toys, or laying down asleep; and you can then act accordingly.